-- 1. There is probable cause to believe that the International Union of Operating Engineers, an association not registered with the Campaign Finance and Public Disclosure Board, contributed to the Minnesota Outdoor Heritage Foundation Committee from the its general fund without providing the disclosure required by Minnesota Statutes, Section 10A.27, subdivision 13. - 2.
+- There is probable cause to believe that the Minnesota Outdoor Heritage Foundation Committee violated Minnesota Statutes, section 10A.27, subdivision 13, when it accepted a contribution in excess of \$100 from an unregistered association without receiving the required disclosure with the contribution. - 2.
 There is probable cause that the contribution was not returned within 60 days as permitted in Minnesota Statutes, section 10A.15, subdivision 3. - 3.
-There is no probable cause to believe that this violation was intentional or done with the intent to circumvent the requirements of Minnesota Statutes, Chapter 10A. - 4.
-Board records indicate that this is the association's second violation of this statute.
+There is no probable cause to believe that this violation was intentional or done with the intent to circumvent the requirements of Minnesota Statutes, Chapter 10A.